- If religion is essentially a mechanism for dealing with unpleasant emotions, it can be most useful for those with more difficult lives.

 - The elevation of the emotional aspects of religious belief over intellectual ones may function as a form of emotion-based coping.

-The more education a person receives, the more likely they are to become atheists (1).
-Non belief also increases with intelligence and income.
+The more education a person receives, the more likely they are to become an atheist (1).
+Non-belief also increases with intelligence and income.
 Residents of more educated countries see religion as less important in their daily lives (2).

 Why are highly educated people more likely to be atheists?
 There are two categories of explanation.
 Either religious people lack a capacity for skepticism, or they choose to make a blind leap of faith and subscribe to the belief system adopted by their religious community.

 According to a deficient skepticism view, educated people are more capable of critical thought.
 They subject the claims of religious teachers to more intense skeptical inquiry.
 This is rather like older children asking themselves how a fat man can navigate a 9-inch chimney flue, magically reemerging next to the Christmas tree with packages measuring more than a foot in three dimensions.
 Older children connect these absurdities with a pattern of suspicious movements by parents and draw the inevitable conclusion that Santa Claus is a charade perpetrated by parents on children.
 Younger children are more trusting and less skeptical.

 Logical though the rational-capacity explanation for atheism is, it is not entirely satisfactory for different reasons.
 Rational capacity does not always translate into religious skepticism, as noted for the distinguished scientists of past eras who were rabidly religious for the most part.
 Similarly, in religious countries, people may well stop believing in Santa Claus when they grow up but still hang on to their religious belief system.
 So it takes more than skepticism to separate people from their religious faith.